jayjariwala/W3Resource/css/README.md

 Solution in the file -> stickedlook

-* The box-property is the main CSS proparty used to create this look. it accepts 5 values as a parameters.
+* The box-shadow property is the main CSS proparty used to create this look. it accepts 5 values as a parameters.
 1) margin-top 2) margin-left 3) shadow scattered 4) shadow exapansion 5) color of the shadow

+4) create a ribbon

+5) give blurry text effect

+* to do blurry text effect, make the text color transparent and set text-shadow proparty.